tgfrndm1/helios-mirror-public/README.md

 - Multiple Trackers support
 - Shell and Executor
 - Sudo with or without Database
-- Custom Filename (Only for direct links, Telegram files and Youtube-dl.
+- Custom Filename* (Only for direct links, Telegram files and yt-dlp.
 Not for Mega links, Gdrive links or Torrents)
 - Extract or Compress password protected files.
 - Extract these filetypes and uploads to Google Drive
 ```